 The other is the Poppy Kettle Playground that features a unique pyramid climbing net and an interactive water feature.

-An outdoor plaza like park with speakers and lights, an iPod cable, basketball hoop and sitting area.
+An outdoor plaza-like park with speakers and lights, an iPod cable, basketball hoop, and a sitting area.

 There’s often stereo music playing.